Mikroways/mw_application/README.md

 shared directories structure creation.

-The `:deploy action` creates a user and deploys application as that user, running only before_migrate callback and simplifying the way deploy_revision resource is used, basically using deployment convention previously described.
+The `:deploy action` creates a user and deploys application as that user, running before_deploy callback and simplifying the way deploy_revision resource is used, basically using deployment convention previously described.
 It also set node attributes so they can be used using search or reading this attributes for custom development needs.